Septic Inspection Program

 For more information regarding septic system approvals or complaints regarding faulty septic systems, please contact the Township of Huron-Kinloss by email or phone at 519-395-3735.

-Throughout the cycle, annual status reports are brought to Council, and you can read more in most recent 2022 Annual Report.
+Throughout the cycle, status reports are brought to Council, and you can read more in most recent 2022 Annual Report.

 For additional information on septic systems, visit our blog at: www.hkcsi.blogspot.ca or watch this helpful video that explains the importance of Septic Inspections: